 for the expected formatting elements and reports any missing

-expected formatting via the Formatting Alerts pane, but no format-scoring
+expected formatting via the Formatting Alerts pane, but it's

 under the Date column, click the arrow next to the desired

 job to expand it; click Details for the desired attempt;

 click View in Word.
 See the movie "INSTRUCTOR: